URL has been copied successfully!

 • Moral Character: The Board assesses applicants’ moral character through background checks and application disclosures.

-• Background Checks: Applicants must submit fingerprints for state and federal criminal background checks, processed through the Ohio Bureau of Criminal Investigation (BCI) and the FBI.
+• Background Checks: Must submit fingerprints for state and federal criminal background checks, processed through the Ohio Bureau of Criminal Investigation (BCI) and the FBI.

 Application Process